inzayn99/inzayn99/README.md

 - I’m learning e-haCkinG & bug hunting
 - I’m thing some Creative ideas !
 - Ask me about Anything !
-- I speak 3 languages(eng,nepeli,hindi)
+- I speak 3 languages(Eng,Nepali,Hindi)
 - I am currently planning My Next Trip
 - If you have a project i can help with,please get in [touch.](https://arbazkhan.com.np/)